-Amy McLaughlin joined the PIH NCD Synergies team in September 2016 as a Communications & Advocacy Coordinator.
+Amy McLaughlin, MA joined the PIH NCD Synergies team in September 2016 as a Communications & Advocacy Coordinator.
 After working for three years in the Boston office on the NCD Synergies team, most recently as the team’s Program Associate, Amy joined the NCD efforts of the PIH Liberia team in November 2019 as the Policy and Program Manager.
 She earned a MA in International Development with a focus in global health from Sciences Po while working with ActionAid Ghana and UNESCO.
 Prior to her graduate studies, Amy worked in in both rural and urban development in Ghana promoting primary and higher educational opportunities for traditionally marginalized communities.
 She completed a Bachelors of Social Welfare from the University of Washington while working with low-income immigrant communities in Seattle, and young adults facing homelessness.